 Meryl‘s look changed to puzzlement.

 “Vampires that don’t kill.
 I don’t suppose it’s rational, but that’s just the way I am.
+I always liked it.
 It’s cool.”

-“And friends help one another.
+“Friends help one another.
 I really have never felt this way towards anyone else, but I do feel that we are friends.
-And I suppose you do need my help.”
+I can completely trust you.”

 Meryl broke into a smile as Ashley pulled her close and the two embraced.